Corporation Tax (Northern Ireland) Act 2015

 Groups Affected

-- Northern Ireland Assembly: Will have the power to set the corporation tax rate for Northern Ireland.
+- The Northern Ireland Assembly: The Assembly gains the power to set the corporation tax rate for Northern Ireland, influencing the economic environment and competitiveness of the region.

-- HM Revenue & Customs (HMRC): Will be responsible for administering the new tax system and making necessary adjustments to existing tax collection processes.
+- HM Revenue & Customs (HMRC): HMRC will be responsible for implementing and administering the new tax regime, requiring adjustments to their systems and processes.

 Powered by nyModel